Cancer of the tongue has very good prospects for successful treatment if it is caught early enough. But what are the signs of tongue cancer?

 If the cancer has spread more, then again the surgery will be more extensive, and you will definitely need radiotherapy and possibly chemotherapy.
 Changes to swallowing and speech may be significant.

 Obviously, early treatment is better!
-If you think you may have any signs of tongue cancer, such as an odd-looking bump, swelling or white patch, or an ulcer that doesn't start to improve within 5 days - GET IT CHECKED!
+If you think you may have any signs of tongue cancer, such as an odd-looking bump, a swelling or a white patch, or an ulcer that doesn't start to improve within 5 days - GET IT CHECKED!
 Cancer of the tongue can be treated very quickly and simply if it's caught early enough.
 But it's up to you to get yourself to a health professional as soon as possible!